Rondo, Davis lead Lakers to 125-100 rout of Suns - WHIZ News

 TIP-INS

-Suns: Deandre Ayton did not play after injuring his left ankle in Saturday’s loss to Denver.
-The second-year center and 2018 No. 1 overall pick has played in only 23 games this season but was averaging 22.6 points and 11.9 rebounds in his last seven games.
-Ayton had a 25-game suspension earlier this season after testing positive for a banned substance and also missed five games due to a right ankle injury.
+Suns: Kelly Oubre Jr. came off the bench and scored 10 points.
+He did not start after missing the team bus.

 Lakers: Avery Bradley had 12 points and has scored in double figures in five of the last six games.
-He is also 11 of 15 on 3-pointers over the past three games. … Kentavious Caldwell-Pope added 13 points and Dwight Howard grabbed 15 rebounds. … Coach Frank Vogel (second quarter) and Howard (third quarter) received technical fouls.
+He is also 11 of 15 on 3-pointers over the past three games. … Kentavious Caldwell-Pope added 13 points … Coach Frank Vogel (second quarter) and Howard (third quarter) received technical fouls.

 UP NEXT